Bug report #15470

 - leaving that add part tool enabled but and output a message when it's clicked and output a message like: You cannot add a part to a geometry that's already filled and the type is single geometry

-#3 Updated by Tudor Bărăscu about 4 years ago
+#3 Updated by Tudor Bărăscu almost 5 years ago

 Actually, the add part tool creates another part regardless of the underlying geometry type, which is wrong.